 TTUSD uses Title III to fund a portion of the position of Coordinator of ELD and Accountability.
-One major role of the Coordinator of ELD and accountability is to provide additional professional learning related to the improvement of instruction for English learners.
+One significant role of the Coordinator of ELD and accountability is to provide additional professional learning related to improving instruction for English learners.
 This Coordinator works with teachers and administrators in groups and individually.
-Some of the opportunities provided are coaching, modeling, observing, leading PLCs, and book clubs.
-The Coordinator of ELD and Accountability leads the site EL Coordinator and ELD teachers in a leadership PLC where the site coordinators are expected to take what they learn back to their staff.
-They are also responsible for providing support for classroom teachers to provide integrated ELD.
-Teachers, EL Coordinators and administrators are surveyed about the effectiveness of the professional learning opportunities, and ongoing needs for support and learning.
+Some opportunities are coaching, modeling, observing, leading PLCs, and book clubs.
+The Coordinator of ELD and Accountability leads the site EL Coordinator and ELD teachers in a leadership PLC where the site coordinators are expected to return what they learn to their staff.
+They are also responsible for supporting classroom teachers to provide integrated ELD.
+Teachers, EL Coordinators, and administrators are surveyed about the effectiveness of the professional learning opportunities and ongoing needs for support and learning.